 - Prospect.3, was held in New Orleans in 2015, and engaged more than 100,000 visitors during its thirteen-week run.

-- The Jung Hotel and Residences, a New Orleans Hotel Collection Property, is set to open this winter on December 15th.
+- The Jung Hotel and Residences, a New Orleans Hotel Collection Property, opened its doors in December 2017.

-- Located at 1500 Canal St, adjacent to the city’s medical corridor, the Jung will feature 207 luxury guest rooms, 113 one and two-bedroom apartments, more than 15 meeting rooms and a 12,000-square foot exhibit hall.
+- Located at 1500 Canal Street, adjacent to the city’s medical corridor, the Jung features 207 luxury guest rooms, 113 one and two-bedroom apartments, more than 15 meeting rooms and a 12,000-square-foot exhibit hall.

 - The Jung is a $140 million re-imagination and rebirth of the historic Jung Hotel, incorporating residences, retail, hotel, parking and other amenities.

-- Carnival Cruise Line has announced that they will bring new ships to New Orleans in May 2019 to expand capacity on short cruise offerings from New Orleans.
+- Carnival Cruise Line has announced that it will bring new ships to New Orleans in May 2019 to expand capacity on short cruise offerings from New Orleans.

 - The Carnival Valor, currently based in Galveston, TX, will shift to New Orleans to begin year-round four- and five-day cruises, replacing the Carnival Triumph.